Cn1K06/Bootcamp-Projects/README.md

 My first Project is about Explorotary Data Analysis and Data Visualization of World Happiness Report

-Logistic Regression is applied on the second Project, an introduction to Machine Learning Models
+Logistic Regression is applied on the second Project, an introduction to Machine Learning Models.
+It is about classification of Music Style.

 The third Project is a Natural Language Processing on Twitter Hate Speech Data by implementing Supervised Machine Learning Algorithms (Logistic Regression, Decision Tree, Random Forest and Gradient Boosting)